 Thorough cleansing of the entire bowel is essential for effective results so there will not be a need for retesting.
-Instructions for doing this will be given by your physician, but this can include a combination of the following: enemas, restriction from eating solid foods a day or two before the test and taking pill-form and/or liquid laxatives.
+Instructions for doing this will be given by your physician, but this can include a combination of the following: restriction from eating solid foods a day or two before the test and taking pill-form and/or liquid laxatives.
 The following recommendations are general guidelines, however, your physician may have varying instructions for your specific procedure.
 Please confirm with your physician the details of your prep instructions.

-To avoid dehydration, patients should drink clear, fat-free bouillon or broth, gelatin, strained fruit juice (no grape juice or any liquid with red color), and water.
+To avoid dehydration, patients should drink clear, fat-free bouillon or broth, gelatin, strained fruit juice (no grape juice or any liquid with red color) and water.
 Unless otherwise instructed, continue taking any regularly-prescribed medication.
 Your physician may ask you to stop taking iron preparations a few weeks before the test if you are on them.
 Finally, you need to arrange for someone to drive you home afterward because lingering, subtle effects of the sedation will make it unsafe for you to drive until the next day.

-Your doctor will also want to know if you have heart disease, lung disease, or any other medical condition that may need special attention.
+Your doctor will also want to know if you have heart disease, lung disease or any other medical condition that may need special attention.

 What Happens During a Colonoscopy?

+Typically intravenous (IV) sedation is used during a colonoscopy.
 When it's time to start the examination, you will be asked to lie on your side.
 Once sedation takes effect, the colonoscope is inserted through the rectum and moved gently around the bends of the colon.
 As the colonoscope makes its way through the colon, the physician can see the lining of the colon on a television screen.
 Typically, the physician looks all the way to the end of the large intestine, and back, for anything unusual.
-The entire scoping process typically takes 20 minutes to an hour.
-When complete, your nurse will take you into a recovery area, where the sedation quickly wears off.
-Your physician will talk to you about your test and any findings.
+The scoping process typically takes 30 minutes.

 What Happens After a Colonoscopy?

 Depending on the type of sedation (moderate or deep) used for your procedure, it can take anywhere from 30 minutes to an hour to recover from the sedation.
 You will need someone to drive you home because it can take up to a day for the full effects of the sedative to wear off.
 You should be able to resume normal activity the next day.
-If a polyp was removed during your colonoscopy, your doctor may put you on a special diet temporarily.
+Be sure to ask your doctor when you can resume taking any medications you had to stop taking before the colonoscopy.

-Your doctor will go over the results with you.
-The results of a colonoscopy are considered either negative or positive.
-A negative result means that the doctor did not find any abnormalities in the colon.
-A positive result means that the doctor found polyps or abnormal issue in the colon.
-Your doctor may recommend having a follow-up colonoscopy in as little as three months depending on the size and number of polyps found.
-If no polyps were found, your next colonoscopy will need to be in 10 years, but it will be sooner depending on your family history and other factors.
+Your doctor will talk to you when you are awake and go over the results with you.
+If a biopsy was taken, your doctor will do a follow-up to let you know the results.
+If a polyp was removed during your colonoscopy, your doctor may recommend having a follow-up colonoscopy in as little as three months depending on the size and number of polyps found.
+If no polyps were found, your next colonoscopy will need to be in 10 years, or sooner depending on your family history and other factors.